Notification close image

 delete image

-Fixed Maturity Plans (FMPs) are closed-ended debt mutual funds that invest primarily in fixed-income securities like bonds, government securities, and non-convertible debentures.
+Fixed Maturity Plans (FMPs) are closed-ended debt mutual funds that invest primarily in debt and money market instruments with maturities aligned to the scheme tenure like bonds, government securities, and non-convertible debentures.
 These plans come with a fixed tenure, aligning the maturity of investments with the scheme’s duration.
-Investors can only subscribe to an FMP in mutual fund during the New Fund Offer (NFO) period and must hold their investment until maturity, ensuring predictability in returns.
-FMPs are often compared with fixed deposits (FDs) due to their structured investment nature, but they typically offer indexation benefits for tax efficiency.
+Investors can only subscribe to an FMP in mutual fund during the New Fund Offer (NFO) period and must hold their investment until maturity, providing relative visibility on portfolio maturity, though returns are not guaranteed.
+FMPs are often compared with fixed deposits (FDs) due to their structured investment nature, but they may offer indexation benefits if held for more than three years.
 Understanding what is FMP in mutual fund can help investors make informed decisions, particularly when seeking stable returns with reduced market volatility.

 Features of Fixed Maturity Plans